twleochao/twleochao.github.io/_pages/project-pdfim.md

 I wanted the workflow with PDFim to fit into a terminal developer, i.e. using the keyboard as much as possible.
 I implemented standard Vim navigation (`j/k`, `G`, `/` search) using the curses ibrary.
 I also added a visual selection mode for copying citations directly to the system clipboard.

 ## Outcome
-By not requiring GUI rendeding, PDFim uses 30% less memory than standard PDF viewers.
+By not requiring GUI rendering , PDFim uses 30% less memory than standard PDF viewers.
 The shortcuts with zero-latency scrolling enables a very efficient workflow for researchers.